masihmoloodian/simple-exchange/api/README.md

 ### Run the application for production environment

 Run mysql and application with `docker stack` (replicated-mode, secrets)
-Before get start inital docker swarm with `docker swarm init ` and join workers if you want (in this example we skip labeling the nodes but its better to lable the workers and add the lables to docker-compose file)
+Before get start, inital docker swarm with `docker swarm init ` and join workers if you want (in this example we skip labeling the nodes but its better to lable the nodes and then add the lables to docker-compose file)

 Note: Change private registry at both files(`docker-compose-build.yml` and `docker-compose-prod.yml`)